-In practice, however, bicycle infrastructure development struggles with a particularly pervasive political inertia due to the deep-rooted complexity of car-dependence \cite{mattioli2020political,feddes2020hard}: For example, Copenhagen took 100 years of political struggles to develop a functioning grid of protected on-street bicycle networks \cite{carstensen2015sdc} that continues to be split into 300 disconnected components today \cite{natera2020dso}.
+In practice, however, bicycle infrastructure development struggles with a political inertia due to the deep-rooted complexity of car-dependence \cite{mattioli2020political,feddes2020hard}: For example, Copenhagen took 100 years of political struggles to develop a functioning grid of protected on-street bicycle networks \cite{carstensen2015sdc} that continues to be split into 300 disconnected components today \cite{natera2020dso}.
 Accordingly, the most developed, influential bicycle network planning guidelines, such as the Dutch CROW manual \cite{crow2016dmb}, acknowledge that building up bicycle networks happens typically through decades-long, piecewise refinements.
 Unfortunately, there is overwhelming scientific consensus that the possible exit scenarios from the planetary climate crisis compatible with the $1.5^\circ$ goal are closing rapidly \cite{ripple2019world,ipcc2021ar6}.
 Given that transport is the most problematic sector \cite{lamb2021rtd} and that the majority of humanity is living in cities, making urban transport sustainable is therefore one of the most urgent societal issues \cite{creutzig2015trc,banister2005unsustainable,caiazzo2013air,mattioli2020political}.
 Electric cars are a potential solution to exhaust pollution but come with the same unavoidable downsides as traditional cars concerning urban livability \cite{nieuwenhuijsen2016cfc}, space allocation \cite{szell2018cqv}, road safety \cite{klanjcic2021iuf}, particulate matter pollution that is mainly caused by non-exhaust emissions \cite{jeong2022cpt}, public health and equity \cite{gossling2020cnt,pereira2017distributive}, among others.
 In particular, a sole focus on electric vehicles is counterproductive and ``active travel should be a cornerstone of sustainability strategies, policies and planning'' \cite{brand2021ccm}.
 Because of the fact that boosting active travel in cities has some of the highest potential to mitigate climate change and to improve public health \cite{gossling2020cnt,creutzig2015trc}, in this paper we focus on bicycle network development.